 A managed switch is defined as one that supports the Simple Network Management Protocol (SNMP).
-Sophisticated Ethernet controller technology with numerous features exists in Contemporary Controls' managed switch products.
+Sophisticated Ethernet controller technology with numerous features exists in Contemporary Controls' managed switch products such as the EICP8M.
 The company's resident M-Software brings out these features thereby allowing its customers the ability to take control of their network.
-Depending upon model, access to the M-Software is via a web browser or console port or both.
+Configuring the M-Software is via a web browser or console port or both.